Tendaik96/Dictionary/README.md

 The way that the data renders all depends on if the information is available in the API used to create this project.

 ## Problems with the app
-- If you try to search a few words within a short amount of time, the data will not render.
-This is not an issue that can be solved by JavaScript; the APIs used can only handle a certain amount of requests within a given time period.
-To solve this issue, you need to refresh the browser.
-- Some words may have more information, but it may not be available within the APIs used.
+- The first problem relates to the rendering of data when multiple word searches are performed quickly.
+Due to limitations in the APIs used by the app, there is a restriction on the number of requests that can be handled within a specific time period.
+Consequently, if you search for several words in a short amount of time, some of the data may fail to render.
+The best solution to this issue is to refresh the browser and search for the same word again.
+- The second problem pertains to the availability of information for certain words.
+Although the app may have the capability to display more detailed information for certain words, this additional data may not be accessible through the APIs employed by the app.
+Essentially, the app is limited by the information provided by the APIs, and as a result, some words may not have the desired level of detail or additional information.

+This is a common limitations or issues that can occur in app's relying on external APIs for data retrieval and display.

 ## 🛠 Frontend Techstack
 Javascript, HTML, CSS